troppes/Visualisation/README.md

 # Visualisation 2021
 by [Julian Bechthold](https://github.com/Huliandos) and [Florian Reitz](https://github.com/troppes)

 This repository contains our files for the visualisation module at HTW in 2021.
+For the backend we used [Directus](https://github.com/directus/directus).

 All the references to the database were removed, since the server is no longer available.
 If you want to create your own database, here is the table structure:
 ![Table structure](database/vis_github.png)
-We used [Directus](https://github.com/directus/directus) for our backend.

 ### Vis01 - Circle Game
 In this game the goal is to match the written size difference of the shape as closely as you can.